 If your experience with 3D printing is with a Prusa or Ender, then putting a box around it may seem unnatural, but expensive printers (some with the same E3D hot ends as the Prusa) are enclosed and often run at high temperatures with the NEMA steppers right in the hottest part of the enclosure with no issues.
 High-end printers also aren't known for clogs when printing PLA.

-So as far as clogs go, we've seen no association between PLA printing clogs and being enclosed because the design of the enclosure keeps the interior temperature within the safe range.
+As far as clogs go, we've seen no association between PLA printing clogs and being enclosed because the design of the enclosure keeps the interior temperature within the safe range.
 All 3D printers clog sometimes, so we're not saying your printer would never clog inside an enclosure, only that we haven't seen any PLA printing issues in our lab.

 "But I put on an enclosure and the printer clogged"